May 26, 2023 May 27, 2023, 11:59 PM (in your timezone)

 There are several ways to participate in the 4S 2023 conference: presenting an individual paper, organizing or participating in closed panels, commenting on papers, and presenting in a Making & Doing session.
 We will also be accepting proposals for roundtable discussions and meet-ups in a separate call on July 24.

 In order to enable many people’s participation, the conference chairs will follow the following guideline.
 Each participant will be limited to one paper as a presenter and two additional non-presenter roles at the conference.
 Non-presenter roles include organizing or chairing a session, being a commentator in a session, organizing or participating in roundtables, and participating in a Making & Doing session.
+For those presenting at 4S for the first time, it is worth noting the Society's ethos on co-authored papers.
+By discouraging more well-known authors from presenting multiple co-authored papers, we hope to encourage and provide the opportunity for other co-authors to take that presenting role, as a way to foster more inclusive engagement.

 Submitting a paper to an open panel